chefdarek/chefdarek.github.io/aboutme.md

 **In the past:**
 - Multiple medals and recognition in Martial Arts
 - [C.I.A.](https://www.ciachef.edu/) Graduate (think _secret_ sauce, not _secret_ spy)
-- 25 years Managing Multi-National Teams in Multi-Million dollar ($21M) Hotel / Dining Operations
+- 25 years Managing Multi-National Teams ($5-$21M) Hotel / Dining Operations
 - 3 years as an Artist / 3D Animation / Projection Mapping for Live Events

 **In the present I am working on:**